mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * commentary
     * uses the VS Code "Toggle Line Comment" and "Toggle Block Comment" commands
     * to toggle a line comment for current line, gcc
-      * TODO: Why is my cmd-/ keyboard shortcut not working?
+    * two ways to toggle a block comment around multiple lines or partial lines
-    * to toggle a block comment, select lines and press gC
+      * select lines or text to comment out and press gC
+      * don't select anything and specify what to comment with a text object
+        * ex. gCi( comments out everything inside the surrounding parentheses
   * indent-object
-    * FINISH THIS!
+    * this may only be useful for programming languages that indicate blocks of code with indentation (like Python)
   * sneak
+    * searches for a pair of characters and enables easily jumping to other instances
     * to enable, add the setting `"vim.sneak": true,`
-    * FINISH THIS!
+    * I don't find this to be particularly useful and just use the standard Vim find command (/)

 ## vscode-database extension